squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 In order to compile squid, you need to have Cygwin fully installed.

-Unpack the source archive as usual and run configure:
+Unpack the source archive as usual and run configure disabling WCCP and WCCP2 (not available on Windows):
 {{{
-./configure
+./configure --disable-wccp --disable-wccpv2
 }}}

 Compile everything: